Why Are My Plants Dying In My AeroGarden?

 Over the years that I have used various hydroponic systems from AeroGarden, I have encountered a number of problems that affect plant health.

-The most common reason why plants die in the AeroGarden is the lack of water changes.
+QUICK ANSWER: The most common reason why plants die in the AeroGarden is the lack of water changes.
 Over time, the water gets dirty and slime appears on the roots.
 This leads to root rot and plant death.

 Other causes can be pump problems, fertilizer problems, and a few others.
-In this article, I will talk about each of them issues and how to fix them.

 aerogarden plants dying